leonardosblang/python-compressed-image-api/README.md

 |-----------|---------------|-----------------|
 | Size      | 14.7MB        | 791KB           |

-(Normal files are stored in images/ , compressed ones are in results/ )
+(Normal files used for testing are in the images directory , compressed ones are in the results directory directory)

 ## 🏁 Getting Started